 That’s easy.
-All I have to do is look around me (as has been pointed out in more than one post recently).
+All I have to do is look around me.

 I’m going to stop thinking that my superficial online relationships, or what people I don’t know, and who know nothing about me, think of me, are as important as what the people I live every day with and love think of me.
 Because the stories of people, especially of young, vulnerable, people, who get the foregoing mixed up, and who act on their distorted sense of what’s real, are heartbreaking.
 I think one of the saddest things I hear kids say today is “I have [pick a number] 375 friends!”
 (On Facebook, of course.)
 No, honey, no you don’t.
 Very few of those people are actually your friends.
 That old fool Polonius had it right when he said (one of the few bits of wisdom I’ve ever found in Hamlet), “Neither a follower nor a friender be.”
 (That is how it goes, isn’t it?)
 It’s a fantasy.
 Look out the window.
 And ask the adults in your life to help you.
 If there aren’t any adults, of any age or any sort, in your life, try and find a few elsewhere.
 And look out the window with them.